CodeGeek04/ChatSQL/README.md

 # ChattingSystem
-A chat system made using python and MySQL
+A chatting system made using python and MySQL
 Firstly install MySQL and os libraries if not installed already.
 Run installer if using for the first time.
 After running installer open sschat folder and run interface and follow instructions.